-1. A PhD is all about 3-4 years full-time equivalent (FTE) of in-depth independent research, so you'll need to show in your interview that you're dedicated enough to complete 4 years FTE of study both working independently and with the support of your supervisors and other students.

-2. Research requires you to be intellectually curious, with the capacity to conduct independent research and learning, patient and diligent, with an eye for detail, the ability to process complex concepts and reason analytically, and to be logical and methodical in your planning and analysis.
-These highly prized research skills are what academics are looking for.

-3. Remember that this is also your opportunity to interview the DTP programme and decide whether the 'fit' is right for you.
-You need to consider whether or not you could see yourself as a student in our cohort, working with your proposed supervisory team, and interacting with the other research students on a day-to-day basis for the next 4 years plus.
+- 1. A PhD is all about 3-4 years full-time equivalent (FTE) of in-depth independent research.
+So, you will need to show in your interview that you're dedicated enough to complete 4 years FTE of study both working independently and with the support of your supervisors and other students. - Research requires you to be intellectually curious, with the capacity to conduct independent research and learning, patient and diligent, with an eye for detail, the ability to process complex concepts and reason analytically, and to be logical and methodical in your planning and analysis.
+These highly prized research skills are what academics are looking for. - 3.
+Remember that this is also your opportunity to interview the DTP programme and decide whether the 'fit' is right for you.
+You need to consider whether or not you could see yourself as a student in our cohort, working with your proposed supervisory team, and interacting with the other research students on a day-to-day basis for the next 4 years (or more, for any part-time students or to cover any approved absences over that time period).
 This feeling of "fit" is tricky to quantify and difficult to explain.
-There will be many factors that contribute to whether a certain place or programme "clicks" or "feels right" - only you will know which combination of these things will make you happy.
+There will be many factors that contribute to whether a certain place or programme "clicks" or "feels right" only you will know which combination of these things will make you happy.
 Listen to yourself.

-Do I need to attend in person (in London)?
+Do I need to attend in-person interviews (in London)?

-No. All interviews will be held via video call conferencing (Zoom).
-The Zoom invitation will be sent out to you in advance of the interview date by email from MRC LID.
+No. All interviews will be held via video conferencing (Zoom).
+The Zoom invitation will be sent out to you in advance of the interview date by email from the MRC LID mailbox.

 Please be aware that interviews may be recorded.
 This is because MRC LID arranges simultaneous interviews across multiple panels.
-Recordings allow the MRC LID Board to form an additional and external perspective where there is a query and/or scoring is very close (for cross-panel checks and moderations).
+Recordings would allow the MRC LID Board to form an additional and external perspective where there is a query and/or scoring is very close (for cross-panel checks and moderations).
 All recordings made will be held securely, used only by interview panels and the MRC LID board, and will be deleted at the time award and reserve list decisions are finalised.

-If the interview is not in person in London how will I get a sense of the institution I'm hoping to study at?
+If the interview is not in-person in London how will I get a sense of the institution I'm hoping to study at?